cockroachdb/docs/v21.1/migrate-from-mysql.md

 The following options are available to `IMPORT ...
 MYSQLDUMP`:

-+ <span class="version-tag">New in v21.1:</span> [Row limit](#row-limit)
++ {% include_cached new-in.html version=v21.1 %} [Row limit](#row-limit)
 + [Skip foreign keys](#skip-foreign-keys)

 ### Row limit

-<span class="version-tag">New in v21.1:</span> The `row_limit` option determines the number of rows to import.
+{% include_cached new-in.html version=v21.1 %} The `row_limit` option determines the number of rows to import.
 If you are importing one table, setting `row_limit = 'n'` will import the first *n* rows of the table.
 If you are importing an entire database, this option will import the first *n* rows from each table in the dump file.
 It is useful for finding errors quickly before executing a more time- and resource-consuming import.

 Example usage: